 The transfer does increase the impacts to Parcel 49, beyond those identified in the Stoneridge Specific Plan (SRSP).
-Issues such as planned infrastructure, roadways, schools, and other public facilities are evaluated based on the proposed level of development within the SRSP.
+However, issues such as environmental impacts, planned infrastructure, roadways, schools, and other public facilities are evaluated based on the proposed level of development within the SRSP.
 Through transfer of units within parcels in the SRSP planning area, those impacts remain equal with what was anticipated with full build out of the plan area.
+The transfer of units does not cause increased impacts that exceed what was anticipated and planned for the Specific Plan area.

-The transfer does not result in increased impacts on oak trees and does not preclude the ability of the parcels to conform to the Stoneridge Design Guidelines.
+• The transfer does not result in increased impacts on oak trees and does not preclude the ability of the parcels to conform to the Stoneridge Design Guidelines.